-Our Operations and Reputation May Be Impaired if We Do Not Comply with Regulations and Policies Regarding Privacy and Protection of User Data
+Our Operations and Reputation May Be Impaired if We, Our Products or Our Services Do Not Comply with Regulations and Policies Regarding Privacy and Protection of User Data

-We offer online client communication tools and services to veterinary practices through Pet Health Network Pro, and cloud-based technology through VetConnect PLUS that enables veterinarians to access and analyze patients' diagnostic data from IDEXX in-clinic analyzers, our Rapid Assays and Reference Laboratories in one place.
-We also engage in e-commerce through the idexx.com website and various international IDEXX websites.
-Federal, state and international laws and regulations govern the collection, use, retention, sharing and security of data that we receive from customers, visitors to the websites of our customers and others.
+We offer products and services that store and use practice and client information, including practice management systems for veterinary practices (e.g., Cornerstone), online client communication tools and services (e.g., Pet Health Network Pro), and cloud-based technology through VetConnect PLUS that enables veterinarians to access and analyze patients' diagnostic data from IDEXX in-clinic analyzers, our Rapid Assays and Reference Laboratories in one place.
+Some of these products and services rely on third-party providers for cloud storage.
+We also engage in e-commerce through various IDEXX websites and collect contact and other personal or identifying information from our customers and visitors to our websites.

+Federal, state and international laws and regulations govern the collection, use, retention, sharing and security of personal information, including data that we receive from our employees, customers and visitors to our websites and data collected by our customers and others when using our products and services.
+The costs associated with compliance with these legal and regulatory requirements are significant and likely to increase in the future.
 In addition, we have and post on our website our own privacy policy concerning the collection, use and disclosure of user data.
-Any failure, or perceived failure, by us to comply with our posted privacy policies or with any privacy-related laws, government regulations or directives or industry self-regulatory principles could result in damage to our reputation, or proceedings or actions against us by governmental entities or otherwise, which could have an adverse effect on our business.
+Any failure, or perceived failure, by us or our products and services to protect employee or customer data (including as a result of a breach by or of a third-party provider) or to comply with any privacy-related laws, government regulations or directives or industry self-regulatory principles or our posted privacy policies could result in damage to our reputation or proceedings or actions against us by governmental entities or otherwise, which could have an adverse effect on our business.